22 August 2026 · Freelancers

 When a freelancer is in scope

-- Total business turnover above AED 1 million in the calendar year.
+- Total business turnover above AED 1 million in the calendar year triggers the regime.

-- Below AED 1 million: no CT registration for that activity.
+- Below AED 1 million: no CT registration, filing or record-keeping obligation for that activity.

 Income that never counts

-- These are excluded from the turnover test and from tax.
+- These categories are excluded from both the AED 1 million test and from the 9% tax itself.

 Related guides